Uberi/Minetest-WorldEdit/README.md

 Compatibility
 -------------
-This mod supports Minetest versions 5.0 and newer.
-Older versions of WorldEdit may work with older versions of Minetest, but are not recommended or supported.
+This mod supports Luanti (or Minetest) versions 5.0 and newer.
+Older versions of WorldEdit are not recommended or supported, and may be **insecure**.

 WorldEdit works quite well with other mods and does not have any known mod conflicts.